 👏 Brewdog has been supporting the hospitality industry since day 1 and has launched Kickstart Collective to help independent bars, pubs and bottleshops.

 How would hotels continue to operate post-covid?
-This St Moritz hotel and spa in Cornwall unveiled the first post-covid designed restaurant to welcome their guests and respect social distancing.
+This St Moritz hotel and spa in Cornwall unveiled the first post-covid restaurant designed to welcome its guests and respect social distancing.

 Other hotels with great initiatives for reopening:

-OYO hotels have launched the initiative "Sanitised Stays" for the several of their establishements in the country, which are a series of procedures including removing non necessary furniture, disinfection of movables and given to guests in bags etc…
+OYO hotels have launched the initiative "Sanitised Stays" for several of their establishments in the country, which are a series of procedures including removing unnecessary furniture, disinfecting objects and offering anything to guests in bags etc…

-All in all, here’s a checklist of what you should think of when reopening your business :
+All in all, here’s a checklist of what to consider when reopening your business :

-Those are not official guidelines from the government but well-thought out advice, serving as ideas for you to get prepared when you reopen.
+Those are not official guidelines from the government but well-thought-out advice, serving as ideas for you to get prepared to reopen.